 - Decisions of MGK official(s) are final and binding without exception.
-In some cases, track safety rules may take precedence over rules -any discrepancy between track rules should be brought to the attention of a MGK Kart Committee member.
+In some cases, track safety rules may take precedence over rules -any discrepancy between track rules should be brought to the attention of a MGK Committee/Board member.
 Any rule changes or clarifications during the course of the year will be announced and will be considered as an official part of these rules. - WARNING: The rules and or regulations set forth herein are designed to provide for the orderly conduct of racing events and to establish minimum acceptable requirements for such events.
 By participating in these events, all participants are deemed to have complied with these rules.
-NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATION OF OR COMPLIANCE WITH THESE RULES AND OR REGULATIONS. - These rules are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to a participant, spectator, or official.
-Interpretation or amendments to these rules may be made at any time.
-The rules and or regulations set forth herein are designed to provide orderly conduct and to establish minimum requirements for the racing events.
+NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATION OF OR COMPLIANCE WITH THESE RULES AND OR REGULATIONS. - These rules are intended as a guide to provide orderly conduct and to establish minimum requirements for the racing events.
 All participants are deemed to have complied with these rules upon participating in these events.
 No expressed or implied warranty of safety shall result from publication or compliance with these rules or regulations.
-They are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to participants.
+They are in no way a guarantee against injury or death to participants, spectators, officials or crew members.

-Continued...
+EIRI continued....

-A MGK official, along with approval majority vote from the MGK Kart Committee shall be empowered to permit minor deviations from any specifications herein or to impose any further restrictions that do not alter the minimum acceptable requirements.
+• A MGK official, along with approval majority vote from the MGK Kart Committee shall be empowered to permit minor deviations from any specifications herein or to impose any further restrictions that do not alter the minimum acceptable requirements.
 No expressed or implied warranty of safety shall result from alterations of specifications.
 All interpretations or deviations of these rules are left to the MGK Officials.
 THEIR DECISION IS FINAL!
 Karts and teams found to be non-compliant with any of these rules will be disqualified.
 Any trophies or awards will be given to the next runner up.